If you see a wild cervid with an unusual appearance or behaviour, please tell a wildlife protection agent by contacting SOS Poaching .

-Cervid owners who do not have a veterinarian may send heads to the animal health laboratory for analysis by filling out the form Formulaire d'analyse pour la MDC réservé aux producteurs en l'absence de MVP référent (PDF 110 Kb) (PDF in French only, 89 ko).
+Cervid owners who do not have a veterinarian may send heads to the animal health laboratory for analysis by filling out the form Formulaire d'analyse pour la MDC réservé aux producteurs en l'absence de MVP référent (PDF 110 Kb) (PDF in French only).
 Only positive results will be forwarded to the owner.

 Analyses are free of charge for owners, and transportation fees are handled by the laboratory.
 Information on collecting samples and shipping them for analysis purposes can be found in the following documents (in French only):